 Introduction

-Relevance The theme is that in the process of joint activities, its members need to contact each other to transfer information and coordinate their efforts.
-The productivity of the group depends entirely on the level of coordination, no matter what type of activity it is engaged in.
-Because There are few studies on this issue, and this is the reason for the relevance of our study.
+Relevance The theme is that in the process of joint activities, its members need to come into contact with each other to transfer information and coordinate their efforts.
+The productivity of the group, no matter what type of activity they engage in, entirely depends on the level of coordination.
+Because There are few studies on this issue and this determines the relevance of our research.

-An object of our study: 4th year students of KSU, faculty of natural sciences; green farm workers.
+An object our research: 4th year KSU students of the Faculty of Natural Sciences; green farm workers.

-Tasks 1) study the available literature on this issue; 2) conduct a theoretical analysis of concepts; 3) conduct practical research; 4) summarize guidelines aimed at studying the socio-psychological characteristics of joint activities.
+Tasks 1) study the available literature on this problem; 2) conduct a theoretical analysis of concepts; 3) conduct practical research; 4) summarize guidelines, aimed at studying the socio-psychological characteristics of joint activities.

-Novelty research lies in the fact that the study using this technique before this work on this group of subjects was not conducted.
+Novelty The research lies in the fact that research using this technique has not been carried out on this group of subjects before this work.

-Practical significance research: the results of this work can be used by psychologists employed in the field of education, in the labor field, etc., as well as various leaders of some activities.
+Practical significance research: the results of this work can be used by psychologists involved in the field of education, in the labor sphere, etc., as well as various managers of certain activities.

 Research methods literature analysis, testing, comparative analysis.

-Hypothesis: both social and psychological characteristics affect joint activities; to determine the level of influence of these characteristics was:
+Hypothesis: both social and psychological characteristics influence joint activity; to determine the level of influence of these characteristics was:

-1) a study of the socio-psychological characteristics of joint activities was carried out;
+1) a study of the socio-psychological characteristics of joint activities was conducted;

-The course work consists of an introduction, 2 chapters, a conclusion, a list of references and an application.
+The course work consists of an introduction, 2 chapters, a conclusion, a list of references and an appendix.

 Chapter 1.
 Theoretical aspects of the studysocio-psychological characteristics of joint activities